 But why was this message so successful?
 It captured the idea of customer experience.
 While products cost a fixed amount, great customer experiences are priceless — for both customers and businesses.

 The irony is that while customers should feel like their interaction was "priceless," businesses are trying to calculate exactly what that experience is worth.
 Calculating the return on investment of customer experience initiatives is important because it helps marketing and customer service teams strategize and make key business decisions.

 Growing a Business with Customer Experience

 The key to calculating customer experience ROI is to connect metrics that you already measure to the financial metrics listed in this post.
-By comparing that contextual information with customer feedback, you can better understand whether or not your customer experience program is successful.
+By comparing that contextual information with customer feedback, you can better understand whether your customer experience program is successful.